junzeye/obliquetree-classifier/README.md

 ## Acknowledgements

-The author would like to thank Github user `hengzhe-zhang` (cited above) for generously sharing the algorithm they developed for oblique regression trees, which formed the basis of the classification algorithm I hereby presented.
-You can refer to his repo from [here](https://github.com/zhenlingcn/scikit-obliquetree).
+I would like to thank Github user `hengzhe-zhang` (2nd citation) for generously sharing the algorithm they developed for growing decision trees to complete regression tasks.
+My work generalizes his code by enriching his code to generate trees that can also complete classification tasks.
+You can refer to `hengzhe-zhang`'s repo from [here](https://github.com/zhenlingcn/scikit-obliquetree).

 This project was generated with [`python-package-template`](https://github.com/TezRomacH/python-package-template).